citrix/tech-marketing/projects/tech-zone/role-contributor.md

 2. Wait for link to your new branch.
 You get it through Slack or by email from Tech Zone team.
 3. When you click on link, GitHub web editor opens with article you are working on.
 Read [Visual Studio Code (VSC) guide](https://citrix.github.io/tech-marketing/projects/tech-zone/visual-studio-code-guide.html) to learn how to create a local copy of this branch for editing.

 You request for new branch will be reviewed by one of our subject matter experts (SME).
-This SME will be soon your best friend - they will navigate you through whole content creation / release process and help you with any questions you might have and obstacles you might encounter.
+SME is going to become your best friend - he will be your primary contact for everything Tech Zone related, help you with the content creation and take care of your doing the whole review and release process.

 ## 2 - Create content